IsmailOuazzani/AtomicAI/README.md

 ## Ideas:
 - Use 3D convolutions to capture the relationships between pieces
 - Experiment with both 3x3 and 7x7 convolutions in the first layer to capture piece surroundings and long range relationships
-- Try using larger batch size to fully use the GPU
-- Try using num_workers != 1 for the data loading
 - Use PyTorch's profiling option to see how the resources are used
 - Try to run training on SSD instead of HDD

 ## Current issues:
 - Getting the error, loss, accuracy on both validation and training takes more time than training itself.
 We can probably get the metrics for the training set inside of the training loop.
 - Hardware use.
 Currently, during the training phase, only up to 3% of my GPU (nvidia gtx 1070) is used.
 Need to find a way to juice as much performance as possible out of it.
 There probably is a bottle neck somewhere in the code.
-My first assumption would be the data loading, but my disk isn't used too much during training (remains around 2.4 MB/s).
-For some reason my CPU is used a lot.
+Need better CPU or faster way of loading data into GPU.